-If you have any questions about your eligibility, especially if you have a criminal history or issues with establishing good moral character or been outside of the United States for long periods of time, please contact Cipolla Law Group.
-If retained for your naturalization case, the Cipolla Law Group will prepare the case, hold a mock interview to prepare you for the interview, and attend the interview with you if it is scheduled at the USCIS Chicago Field Office.
+Failure to establish “good moral character” can result in removal or deportation.
+If you have any questions about your eligibility, especially if you have a criminal history or issues or been outside of the United States for long periods of time, please contact Cipolla Law Group.
+If retained for your naturalization case, our Chicago Immigration Lawyer will represent you before the USCIS from start to finish.
+Our immigration law firm will prepare the case, conduct a mock interview with you and attend the interview with you if it is scheduled at the USCIS Chicago Field Office.

 You might be interested in the following pages: